 Will I learn how to photograph my quilts?

 Not specifically.
 The photo skills you learn will allow you to take much better photos of your quilts, but many (if not most) in the class are not quilters.
+You will learn to be a better photographer which in turn will help you to better photograph your artworks.

 About the Class Format: